dasilvans/JLNetwork/README.md

 JLNetwork is a network layer providing:

-* Combine support request
+* Combine support for creating requests
 * SSLPinning
-* Alamofire's core behind
 * Reachability provider
 * WebSocket's funtionality
+* Alamofire's core behind

+Todo:
+- [ ] Create an example project
+- [ ] Create guidelines
+- [ ] Better sollution for pinning keys and domanis
+- [ ] Make decode into a generic solution